How to Replace a Frost-Free Hydrant

-A frost-proof yard hydrant is commonly installed when you need to access water at a location too far away for a garden hose to conveniently reach a standard exterior faucet.
-Typically a yard hydrant installation is comprised of a buried horizontal pipe that leads to a long, vertical pipe, called a standpipe, that automatically drains the water out each time the hydrant is shut off.
-The bottom of the standpipe reaches below the frost line—the depth to which the ground freezes in winter.
-The water drains out of the faucet and standpipe and into the unfrozen ground, thereby leaving no water that can freeze in the upper portion of the hydrant.
+A frost-free yard hydrant contains a buried horizontal pipe that leads to a long, vertical pipe deeper than 24 inches underground, called a "standpipe."
+The standpipe automatically drains the water from the hydrant each time the hydrant is shut off.
+The bottom of the standpipe reaches below the frost line (the depth to which the ground freezes in the winter) and allows the water to drain past the unfrozen ground, preventing the upper portion of the hydrant from freezing.

 A yard hydrant must work properly to prevent freezing.
+You must also assure there are no hoses attached to the head casting or your hydrant can freeze.
 If you have tried to repair a dripping hydrant without success, or if you find that a piece has broken, you may need to replace the hydrant altogether.
-Replacing a yard hydrant is not difficult but it can require a fair amount of digging to reach the fitting and supply pipe buried below the frost line.
+Replacing a yard hydrant is not difficult, but it may require a fair amount of digging to reach the parts and supply pipe buried below the frost line.